-Indicator 9.4.2 Experts and stakeholders are engaged in monitoring.
+9.4.2: Affected rights holders, affected and interested stakeholders and experts are engaged in monitoring.

 Indicator 9.4.3 The monitoring program has sufficient scope, detail and frequency to detect changes in High Conservation Values, relative to the initial assessment and status identified for each High Conservation Value.